nicolas-angarita/churn_classification_project/README.md

 ## Steps to Reproduce

- - You will need an env.py file that contains the hostname, username and password of the mySQL database that contains the telco dataset.
-Store that env file locally in the repository.
+ - You will need an env.py file that contains the hostname, username and password of mySQL database that contains the telco dataset.
+Store that env.py file locally in the repository.

-- Clone my repo including the acquire.py and prepare.py (make sure to create a .gitignore to hide your env.py file since it will have your credentials)
+- Clone my repo including the acquire.py, prepare.py, and explore.py (make sure to create a .gitignore to hide your env.py file since it will have your credentials to access the data)

-- Put the data in the file containing the cloned repo.
+- Put the data in a file containing the cloned repo.

 - Run notebook.